syncfusion-content/asp.net-core-docs/aspnet-core/GettingStarted/Getting-Started-VS2017.md

 ---
 layout: post
-title: Getting Started | ASP.NET Core | Syncfusion
+title: Getting Started with ASP.NET Core Platform | Syncfusion
-description: Learn here more about Getting Started with Syncfusion Essential ASP.NET Core Application, its elements, and more
+description: Learn here more about Getting Started with Syncfusion Essential ASP.NET Core Application, its elements, and more.
 platform: aspnet-core
 control: Common
 documentation: ug